pandiyan07/basic-ecommerce-socialMedia-boilerplate-nodejs/README.md

 # Basic Ecommerce/Social-Media boilerplate using Nodejs/Expressjs and Mongodb

 ## Install all required dependencies
+open command line and get into the project directory and then run this following command
 > npm install

 ## Push requests contributuions are welcomed  :)